 – The COM nanomedicine magnet initiative has also grown into the Arkansas Nanomedicine Center (ANC).
 This COM enterprise integrates nanomedicine efforts and resources from within UAMS and partnering institutions.

 – The center is directed by Vladimir Zharov, PhD, a professor in the Dept. of Otolaryngology and Director of the Phillips Classic Laser and Nanomedicine Laboratories.
-Center co-directors are Michael Borrelli, PhD, a Professor and Director of Research in the Dept. of Radiology, and Rob Griffin, PhD, a Professor in the Dept. of Radiation Oncology and co-leader of the Experimental Therapeutic Program.
+Michael Borrelli, PhD, a Professor and Director of Research in the Dept. of Radiology, and Rob Griffin, PhD, a Professor in the Dept. of Radiation Oncology and co-leader of the Experimental Therapeutic Program, are center co-directors.

-– ANC researchers are applying nanotechnology methods and materials to deciphering the mechanisms of biofilms and infectious disease, cancer, and stroke among other areas.
+– ANC researchers are applying nanotechnology methods and materials to decipher the mechanisms of biofilms and infectious disease, cancer, and stroke among other areas.

 – The ANC is also working closely with the National Center for Toxicological Research (NCTR) on nanotoxicity and other projects.
 NCTR faculty also collaborate with UAMS and other researchers around the state on nanomaterials.

-– ANC leaders also serve on the statewide planning committee for the annual Nanotechnolgoy for Healthcare conference to be held at the Winthrop P. Rockefeller Institute on Petit Jean Mountain.
-For more information contact firstname.lastname@example.org.
+– ANC leaders also serve on the statewide planning committee for the annual Nanotechnology for Healthcare conference, held at the Winthrop P. Rockefeller Institute on Petit Jean Mountain.
+For more information, contact email@example.com.

 – The trauma and emergency care magnet is co-chaired by Todd Maxson, MD, an Associate Professor of Surgery and Trauma Director at Arkansas Children’s Hospital (ACH), and Ron Robertson, MD, a Professor of Surgery and UAMS Associate Trauma Director.